TonyMSc/rl_first_project/report.md

 2. number of nodes in each layer in the neural network
 3. decay rate of epsilon.

-The following Hyperparameters are kepts fixed:
+The following Hyperparameters are kept fixed:
 BUFFER_SIZE = int(1e5)   replay buffer size \
 BATCH_SIZE = 64          minibatch size \
 GAMMA = 0.99             discount factor \